Soccer-Dortmund knocked out of DFB Cup by St Pauli

-Jan 18 (Reuters) - Holders Borussia Dortmund suffered a shock exit from the German Cup at the hands of second-tier St Pauli on Tuesday, going down 2-1.
+Jan 18 (Reuters) - Holders Borussia Dortmund suffered a shock exit from the German Cup at the hands of second-tier leaders St Pauli on Tuesday, going down 2-1 in the third round.

 Etienne Amenyido gave St Pauli a fourth-minute lead from close range and Axel Witsel's own goal in the 40th minute doubled the hosts' advantage.

-Erling Haaland's penalty just before the hour mark reduced the arrears but St Pauli hung on to reach the last eight.
+Erling Haaland's penalty just before the hour mark reduced the arrears but St Pauli hung on to reach the last eight and secure a first win over Dortmund for 33 years.

+"We caused ourselves several problems in the opening 15 minutes and also conceded a goal straightaway.
+That's when it gets difficult," head coach Marco Rose said.

+"The way we went about trying to score the equaliser in the first half was a little rash.
+After going 2-0 down, we adjusted a few things.
+But the key issue is how we, as the holders, started this cup battle.
+We didn't get that right."

 (Reporting by Martyn Herman Editing by Toby Davis)